-The House Mouse, as the name, suggests love to live in our lovely, warm homes.
-Contrary to popular belief though you can find them at any time of year and not just as they seek food and shelter in the winter.
+The House Mouse, as the name suggests, love to live in our lovely, warm homes.
+Contrary to popular belief, though, you can find them at any time of year and not just as they seek food and shelter in the winter.

 One of the reasons that the house mouse is considered a pest is that it can reproduce 7-8 times per year with as many as 16 young per litters.
 Females are sexually mature by 12 weeks and live for around a year.
 Therefore a small infestation can become a major problem very quickly.

-Coupled with this is their need to continually gnaw to keep their teeth in check and within our homes, this can be cabling, pipework, packaging and woodwork – to name but a few!
+Coupled with this is their need to gnaw to continually keep their teeth in check and within our homes.
+This can be cabling, pipework, packaging and woodwork – to name but a few!

 Signs that you have an infestation may include: